 Michael Mainelli originally did aerospace and computing research, including building laser line-following digitisers.
 Michael led the first commercial project to create a digital map of the world, MundoCart, in the early 1980’s.
-Michael was a partner in a large international accountancy practice for seven years before a spell as Corporate Development Director of Europe’s largest R&D organisation, the UK’s Defence Evaluation and Research Agency, and becoming a director of Z/Yen.
+Michael was a partner in a large international accountancy practice for seven years before a several year spell as Corporate Development Director of Europe’s largest R&D organisation, the UK’s Defence Evaluation and Research Agency, and becoming a director of Z/Yen.

 Z/Yen Limited is a risk/reward management firm working to improve business performance through successful technology commercialisation and use.
 Z/Yen undertakes strategy, systems, marketing and organisational projects in a wide variety of fields (www.zyen.com).